BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 $ bitcoin-cli -named importaddress address=2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz
 ```
+This can take a while, because it does a `rescan` to find all the related transactions.
 Afterward the funds should show up when you `listunspent` ... but they aren't necessarily easily spendable yet.

 ```
 $ bitcoin-cli listunspent